cubiclesoft/php-ext-qolfuncs/README.md

 Target audience:  All users.

 Why it should be added to PHP core:  Validating UTF-8 in userland requires processing one byte at a time, which is slow and better done in PHP core.  `mb_check_encoding($string, "UTF-8")` requires mbstring, which is not compiled in by default and doesn't have options for important protections that PHP should have out of the box.
 Recursive regex checking is an even worse option and can crash PCRE.
 Unicode is a complex Standard and most people get it wrong.
 In addition, passing malformed UTF-8 to databases, processes, or various libraries can trigger security vulnerabilities.
-UTF-8 is the most popular character set globally for the web but PHP accepts UTF-8 user input and does not have a built-in UTF-8 validation function.
+UTF-8 is the most popular character set globally for the web.
+PHP accepts UTF-8 user input but does not have a built-in UTF-8 validation function.

 How it should be incorporated into PHP core:  As a global function, it would perhaps fit into `ext/standard/type.c` or `ext/standard/string.c`?
 But maybe it would work equally well as a filter.
 Or both?